bonnieho/bonnieho.github.io/README.md

 #### Technical stuff

-There isn't anything too fancy here, but in case you're into javascript-free rollovers, I've used CSS pseudoclasses for the hover and active states of the "Connect with me" icon links in the right side bar
+There isn't anything too fancy here, but in case you're into javascript-free rollovers, I've used CSS pseudoclasses for the hover and active states of the "Connect with me" icon links in the right side bar.

 **The CSS:**